bansallab/asnr/Networks/Mammalia/primates_association_weighted/Readme.md

 Total duration of data collection|3 months
 Time resolution of data collection (within a day)|
-Time span of data collection (within a day)|focal follow/ad libitum Note|Networks represent four control (C)  and four treatment (T) groups recorded during “undisturbed” phase where individuals were allowed to interact with each other freely.
+Time span of data collection (within a day)|focal follow/ad libitum Note|Networks represent four control (C)  and four treatment (T) groups recorded during _undisturbed√ì phase where individuals were allowed to interact with each other freely.
 **Citation** | Griffin, Randi H., and Charles L. Nunn.
 "Community <br> structure and the spread of infectious disease <br> in primate social networks."
 Evolutionary Ecology 26.4 <br> (2012): 779-800.